 In a nutshell

-Our financial mathematics course is designed to take you to an advanced level.
-Blending applied methods with cutting-edge themes, like nanotechnology, economic stability and artificial intelligence, you’ll graduate with in-demand skills for the contemporary business environment.
+Our financial mathematics course is designed to take your knowledge to an advanced level.
+Blending applied methods with emerging themes such as nanotechnology, economic stability and artificial intelligence, you’ll graduate with relevant and in-demand skills for the contemporary business environment.

 - Engage with business and the finance sector throughout the course

 - Simulate and provide results for a broad range of financial activities such as the stock market